 One of the biggest benefits that virtual events offer those putting them on is the opportunity to easily repurpose content.
 Each session is recorded and streamed to virtual attendees.
 After the event is over, these sessions can then be used as marketing materials like lead magnets.

 Gainsight does a great job of this with their virtual event named PulseCheck.
 To help build the company's email list, they offer the recorded sessions for free to new subscribers.
 After your virtual event has concluded, use the recording as marketing collateral to continue building your business.

 South by Southwest is an incredibly well-known festival.
-The conference celebrates technology, business, music, film, comedy and more every year in Austin, TX.
+The conference celebrates technology, business, music, film, comedy and more every year in Austin, TX (virus allowing).
 But the event organizers realize that not everyone is able to attend in person.
 So they stream the keynote speeches online for all to see and enjoy.

 Just because you're hosting an in-person gathering doesn't mean you can't get in on the virtual event action.
 Consider live streaming your event also and selling discount tickets.
 This will allow you to reach a wider audience and bring in more cash.

 Source: Google I/O